|

 forthwith from the militia law of the State the

-word “white,'' by which they are now
+odious word “white,'' by which they are now

-precluded from defending the Co
+precluded from defending the Commonwealth

-gainst its enemies.
+against its enemies.
 (Liberator, May 17, 1861.)

-Let us be awake, therefore
+Let us be awake, therefore brethren; a generous

 emulation in a common patriotism, and a special